Imre Kertész: Controversies

+Health issues and death

 In November 2013, after a fall in his home, Kertész underwent successful surgery on his right hip, but continued having to deal with various health problems during the last years of his life.
 Diagnosed with Parkinson's disease, he was again suffering from depression, a recurring battle in his life that he managed to transform into literature: The main character of his 2003 book Felszámolás (Liquidation) commits suicide after a struggle with depression.

 On 31 March 2016, at the age of 86, Imre Kertész died at his home in Budapest.